ekqt/speedBump/readme.md

 # Welcome to Speed Bump: A fast card drinking game!

+Click on **´Play Here´** to begin.
+All cards are automatically shuffled once.
+Players can call additional for shuffles or for a new deck if desired at any point.

-The dealer deals four cards to each player, beginning on their left.
-Remaining cards are left aside in an imaginary dump pile.
+After each round, the remaining cards are left aside in an imaginary dump pile until a new deck is called.
+If a new deck isn't called by the player.
+The game will automatically create new decks for endlessly.

-## Rules
+## The Rules are Simple

 Get four cards and take your guesses.
 You lose, you drink.
 Win all rounds and all other players drink.

-## Dealing Pattern
+## How to Play a Round
-The dealer deals cards to each player in 4 rounds and each time the player gets the answer wrong, he/she must drink:
+The game deals cards to each player in rounds and he/she must...:

-1. Player must guess the color of the card (black or red).
+1. ...guess the color of the card (red or black).
-2. Player must guess whether the card is higher or lower.
+2. ...guess whether the card value is higher or lower.
-3. Player must guess whether the face value of the card is between or outside the previous two cards.
+3. ...guess whether the card value of the card is between or outside the previous two cards.
-4. Player must guess the suit of the card (clubs, diamonds, hearts, spades).
+4. ...guess the suit of the card (clubs, diamonds, hearts, spades).

+## Feedback
+All feedback is welcomed.
+If you are a user and detect a bug, please let me know.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.